Support Veterans Build

-Habitat for Humanity Tucson’s Veterans Build partners with military service members, their families and the families of the fallen to reinforce strength and self-reliance through volunteerism, homeownership and home repair.
+Habitat for Humanity Tucson’s Veterans Build partners with military service members, their families, and the families of the fallen to build affordable housing.
+We reinforce strength and self-reliance through volunteerism, homeownership, and home repair.

-By partnering with Habitat Tucson, veterans have an opportunity to complete the requirements of our homeownership program and ultimately purchase a new, energy-efficient home with an affordable mortgage.
+Veterans have an opportunity to complete the requirements of our homeownership program and purchase a new, energy-efficient home with an affordable mortgage.

 For general questions please contact us at email@example.com.